YudizBlockchain/Quorum-Private-Blockchain-Example/README.md

 18. Due to this command {privateFor: ["ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="]}), main contract is showing permission to node seven only see the log as "42" output.

+19. For public transaction replace privatefor key word and it will work